-- You will learn how to access online course materials through eLearning, TWEN, and WebCourses at ILSP.
+- You will learn how to access online course materials through eLearning, TWEN (Westlaw), and WebCourses via email by August.
 Once you get a log-on, you can register for courses that teachers have set up an account for.

 - Most teachers (but not all) post assignments and other important information on here.
 Some even post the first-day assignments on here.

 - This is the software program most professors use to give exams.
 Towards the middle of fall, an e-mail will be sent out with log-in information.
 Install it sooner than later.
 You do not want to lose 20 minutes of your exam figuring out why ExamSoft can’t find your exam, when you could have fixed those problems well in advance.

 Prepare Your Laptop to Access the UF Wireless Network